 - Keep any records of medical treatment and all medical bills.

 - Document your injuries.
 Take pictures of the injuries right after the incident and continue to take photos throughout the healing process.

 - Contact our dog bite lawyer.
 To learn more about your rights and legal options, speak to a personal injury lawyer with extensive experience representing dog bite injury cases.

 Schedule a Free Consultation with a Top Dog Bite Lawyer in Ohio

 For over 31 years, our team of dog bite lawyers has protected the rights of injured victims and has worked in our community to raise dog bite awareness and provided tips to prevent dog attacks.
 For more information on dog bite prevention or how to secure compensation following a serious dog bite injury, contact the personal injury law firm Slater & Zurz.
-We offer FREE no-obligation consultations and have offices across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo, to assist you.
+We offer FREE no-obligation consultations and have offices across Ohio, including Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, and Toledo, to assist you.
 Feel free to contact us online or call (888) 534-4850 24 hours a day, 7 days a week.